 Kennesaw State University offers Deans, University Cabinet and the President the option of purchasing a dedicated parking space.
 Dedicated spaces are marked with a “Permit Only” sign denoting only the holder of the specific permit is authorized to park in the space.

 Parking and Transportation will ticket or request towing of an unauthorized vehicle in a dedicated space at the space owner’s request.
-Please call Parking and Transportation at 470-578-6506 or notify the Card Services office at 470-578-3436 between 8:00 AM and 5:00 PM Monday through Friday to request the ticketing or towing of an unauthorized vehicle parked in a dedicated space.
+Please call Parking and Transportation at 470-578-6506 or notify Card Services at the Talon One Service Center at 470-578-8663 between 8:00 AM and 5:00 PM Monday through Friday to request the ticketing or towing of an unauthorized vehicle parked in a dedicated space.
 Outside of these hours, the space owner should park in another open faculty/staff space.

 If the owner of a dedicated parking space discovers an unauthorized vehicle in their spot, they should report the unauthorized vehicle and request it to be ticketed or towed.
 The space owner will need to provide their name, KSU ID number, parking lot location and dedicated space number to Parking and Transportation, along with their preference to have the vehicle ticketed or towed.
 Also, they need to provide the color, make and model of the vehicle in the space plus its license plate number and state of issue.
 The space owner may leave the scene once all of the information listed above is conveyed to Parking and Transportation.
 The vehicle will not be ticketed or towed unless all of the information is provided.